 Take Full Advantage of the Dental Benefits You Have

-Once you know what your options are, do your best to schedule appointments before the year ends, to take full advantage of your benefits.
+Once you know what your options are, do your best to Schedule An Appointments before the year ends, to take full advantage of your benefits.
 Be sure to check the benefit deadline date.
 Not all policies follow the calendar year.
 Knowing when your benefit year ends will keep you from being blindsided by an unexpected bill.